U.S. Senate blocks change in the filibuster for voting rights bills - NewsBreak

 The Freedom to Vote Act would require states to expand voter registration, expand access to mail-in voting, and limit the purging of voter rolls, while also making Election Day a federal holiday.

-The post U.S. Senate blocks change in the filibuster for voting rights bills appeared first on Iowa Capital Dispatch .
+The post U.S. Senate blocks change in the filibuster for voting rights bills appeared first on New Hampshire Bulletin .

 Comments / 0